grovetech/beta.grovetech.io/_posts/2022-12-27-Sharing-Netflix-Disney-other-passwords-is-illegal-according-to-new-guidance.docx.md

 permalink: /blog/sharing-netflix-disney-other-passwords-is-illegal-according-to-new-guidance/
 published: true
-title: "Sharing Netflix, Disney, other passwords is illegal according to new guidance" description:" Sharing Netflix, Disney, other passwords is illegal according to new guidance"
+title: "Sharing Netflix, Disney, other passwords is illegal according to new guidance"
+description: "Sharing Netflix, Disney, other passwords is illegal according to new guidance"
 blogimgpath: 20221226Sh
 tags:
   - MacOS